TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-create-armtemplateissues.md

 * Required parameters are set and valid.
 See the [Provisioning Azure Database for MySQL using ARM templates](https://docs.microsoft.com/azure/mysql/tutorial-provision-mysql-server-using-azure-resource-manager-templates#create-an-azure-database-for-mysql-server-with-vnet-service-endpoint-using-azure-resource-manager-template) to understand the valid values of the parameters.

 * Poll the status of the operation after you issues the request.
-Most operations are asynchronous and can take a few minutes to complete.
+Most operations are asynchronous and can take a few minutes to complete

 ## **Recommended Documents**